 This tutorial will help you to install Notepad++ on your Fedora system using snap packages.

 Step 1 – Install Snapd

-Snapd is an package manager application popular between among Linux users.
-A snap package is self contained package including the dependencies.
-Run below command to install Snapd deamon on your Fedora system.
+Snapd is a package manager application popular among Linux users.
+A snap package is a self-contained package including the dependencies.
+Run the below command to install Snapd daemon on your Fedora system.

 sudo dnf install snapd